nordbynick/Homework10_BlockchainPOA_NN/README.md

 > Download MyCrypto

-> Download Geth & Tools 1.9.7 (windows 64 bit)
+> Download Geth & Tools 1.9.7 (Windows 64 bit)

 > Git Bash terminal set up for windows

 **Network Setup:**

 I was able to setup a network ("nordbynet") by closely following the PoA Guide.
-In the guide we used the geth tools in a terminal sesssion to determine the different parameters for the network and eventually launch the network.
+In the guide we used geth tools in a terminal sesssion to determine the different parameters for the network.
 A screenshot of the setup is lower in this readme file, along with an outline of the configuration.

 **Node Setup:**